rticommunity/rticonnextdds-connector/test/python/README.md

    ``py.test ./test/python/test_rticonnextdds_input.py``

+**Note:** Some tests are marked to fail with ``@pytest.mark.xfail`` annotation either because those tests are expected to fail due to implicit type conversion or because the functionality being tested is not yet supported by the python connector library.
+These tests will be reported as ``xfail``.

 All the tests are documented in their respective source files following the [docstrings](https://www.python.org/dev/peps/pep-0257/) convention.
 [Sphinx apidoc](http://www.sphinx-doc.org/en/stable/man/sphinx-apidoc.html) can be used for automatically generating the test API documentation.